Asset Intelligence and Management

 According to Verified Market Research, the CMMS software market is expected to reach $1.7 billion by 2028, rising at a compound annual growth rate (CAGR) of 8.41% from 2021 to 2028.

-However, it is important to understand what a CMMS is and whether it is the right tool for your maintenance team.
+However, it is crucial to understand what a CMMS is and whether it is the right tool for your maintenance team.
 In this blog, we will cover what a CMMS is, its history, how it works, its benefits and types, and which industries can benefit from CMMS software

-What is a CMMS?
+What is CMMS software

 A computerized maintenance management system (CMMS), also sometimes referred to as maintenance management software or equipment maintenance software, is a software solution designed to streamline maintenance operations and enhance asset management within an organization.